MLB On Apple TV+: Yes, It Crashed, But What a Picture! - The TV Answer Man!

 But Apple TV+’s stream did seem to stabilize after the fourth inning although the Nationals’ pitching did not, allowing the Mets to win going away, 7-3.
 But the two-inning snafu did indeed overshadow a broadcast that otherwise would have been known as one that delivered an exceptional picture.

-Apple has not commented on whether the game was streamed in 4K, but many fans remarked on Twitter and elsewhere that the picture was very detailed and crisp, far more so than your typical HD presentation.
+Apple has not commented on whether the game was streamed in 4K, (I asked multiple times), but many fans remarked on Twitter and elsewhere that the picture was very detailed and crisp, far more so than your typical HD presentation.
 It appeared from this veteran eye that the stream was 1080p (the highest level HD), a conclusion held by some other industry watchers.
 But some people seemed ready to swear on Bibles that it was 4K.
 That’s how good the picture was.

 What did you think of the Apple TV+ picture?
 Comment below.